My annual fee on my American Express Premier Rewards Gold card recently came due, and I was reluctant to see the $175 fee post on my account.

 - 25,000 points, when used advantageously, could be worth several thousands of dollars.
 Take for example a one-way Aer Lingus business class flight from Boston to Dublin.

 I was told the point bonus would only be for this year, and I’d have to call back again next year to see if there would be another bonus.
 In addition, it appears that 25,000 points is the highest retention offer they’ll give on this card, and it is primarily determined by how much you spent on the Premier Rewards Gold card.
 The bonus is targeted at those who used the 15,000 point bonus each year, with the extra 10,000 being offered as the true “retention offer.”

-So, I’ll have to pay my annual fee of $175, but in return, I’ll receive a nice hefty 25,000 point bonus.
+So, I’ll have to pay my annual fee of $175, free for the first year, but in return, I’ll receive a nice hefty 25,000 point bonus.
 So, this begs the question of whether I should continue my spending patter on this card for this year, and whether this bonus will come again next year.